bespector/NAG-Spark/README.md

  - Ordinary and Partial Differential Equations
  - Curve and Surface Fitting
  - Random Number Generation

-### Why use a commercial library on Spark?
-- Performance
-- Support
-- Quality
-- Documentation

 ### Obtaining a NAG License
 Free 60-day NAG licenses are available.
 To obtain a license, email support@nag.co.uk with the following information.